Frequently asked questions

 We have lots of volunteer opportunities for you to choose from; you can start searching online now.

-Yes indeed!
-We encourage you to pop into your local shop to say hello to our friendly team of staff and volunteers.
-They will tell you more about what’s involved and if you like what you hear, arrange some taster sessions for you in the shop!
+Yes.
+We encourage you to pop into your local shopto say hello to our friendly team of staff and volunteers.
+They will tell you more about what’s involved and if you like what you hear, arrange some taster sessions for you in the shop.

 We get lots of enquiries from people who want to volunteer but haven’t seen a role that matches their availability, skills and experience or what they are looking to gain from volunteering.
-If you find yourself in this situation, don’t worry, we’re here to help.
-Complete the enquiry form, and we will be in touch
+If you find yourself in this situation, don’t worry, we’re here to help – Complete our enquiry form and we will be in touch.

 We have lots of casual and event volunteering roles available throughout the year that you can get involved in, however due to the amount of time it takes to process applications and train volunteers to work in the hospice, we’re not able to offer one-off opportunities at the hospice.